 - For those who read the source material When reading through the source material for the first time, have your study manual open and read through its outline as well.
 Make extra notes in the outline to expound on topics that you find confusing. - For those who skip the source material Thoughtfully read through your study manual, taking plenty of time to understand well the topics covered.
 Have the source material nearby as a reference to get more detail on topics where the study manual is not detailed enough for you.
-Add that extra detail into the study manual outline. - Accelerated schedule A third study schedule, using the study manual, is also provided for those who begin studying after results are published from the prior season's FSA exams.
+Add that extra detail into the study manual outline.

 You need to decide which method will work best for you.
 Obviously, with an unlimited amount of time to prepare, it would be ideal to read everything thoroughly.
-But given time limitations, for some people it may make sense to skip the textbooks in favor of having more time on the back end for memorizing, working practice problems, and re-reading your outline and notes.
-We have included extra time for those activities in the study schedule for those who skip the source material.
+But given time limitations, for some people it may make sense to skip the textbooks in favor of having more time on the back end for memorizing, working practice problems, and re-reading your outline and notes. we have included extra time for those activities in the study schedule for those who skip the source material.